 United must also register with the Georgia Department of Banking and Finance ("DBF") and file periodic information with the DBF.
 As part of such registration, the DBF requires information with respect to the financial condition, operations, management and intercompany relationships of United and the banks and related matters.
 The DBF may also require such other information as is necessary to keep itself informed as to whether the provisions of Georgia law and the regulations and orders issued thereunder by the DBF have been complied with, and the DBF may examine United and each of the banks.
 The North Carolina Banking Commission ("NCBC"), which has the statutory authority to regulate non-banking affiliates of North Carolina banks, in 1992 began using this authority to examine and regulate the activities of North Carolina-based holding companies owning North Carolina-based banks.
-Although the NCBC has not exercised its authority to date to examine and regulate holding companies outside of North Carolina that own North Carolina banks, it is likely the NCBC may do so in the future.
-United is an "affiliate" of the banks under the Federal Reserve Act, which imposes certain restrictions on (i) loans by the banks to United, (ii) investments in the stock or securities of United by the banks, (iii) the banks' taking the stock or securities of an "affiliate" as collateral for loans by the Bank to a borrower, and (iv) the purchase of assets from United by the banks.
+Although the NCBC has not exercised its authority to date to examine and regulate holding companies outside of North Carolina that own North Carolina banks, it is likely the NCBC taking the stock or securities of an "affiliate" as collateral for loans by the Bank to a borrower, and (iv) the purchase of assets from United by the banks.
 Further, a bank holding company and its subsidiaries are prohibited from engaging in certain tie-in arrangements in connection with any extension of credit, lease or sale of property or furnishing of services.
 Each of United's subsidiaries is regularly examined by the Federal Deposit Insurance Corporation (the "FDIC").
 United Community Bank, Peoples Bank of Fannin County, White County Bank, Towns County Bank, First Clayton Bank and Trust, Bank of Adairsville and 1st Floyd Bank as state banking associations organized under Georgia law, are subject to the supervision of, and are regularly examined by, the DBF.
 Carolina Community Bank is subject to the supervision of, and is regularly examined by, the NCBC and the FDIC.
 Both the FDIC and the DBF must grant prior approval of any merger, consolidation or other corporation reorganization involving United Community Bank, Peoples Bank of Fannin County, White County Bank, Towns County Bank, First Clayton Bank and Trust, Bank of Adairsville or 1st Floyd Bank, and the FDIC and the NCBC must grant prior approval of any merger, consolidation or other corporate reorganization of Carolina Community Bank.
 A bank can be held liable for any loss incurred by, or reasonably expected to be incurred by, the FDIC in connection with the default of a commonly-controlled institution.